How to Switch Teachers in Elementary School (It’s Not As Easy as You Think)

 Request an in-person meeting with the teacher.

+It can be tempting to do all of this over email, Remind, or Class Dojo.
 I do not recommend requesting a teacher change without attempting to resolve your concerns in a face-to-face meeting first.
 Ideally, you would have at least two in-person meetings and a great deal of documentation before approaching the administrative team.

 If you are going to meet with the teacher about your concerns, it’s wise to request at least one additional party in the room.
 You can request an administrator or another teacher to join you for the conference.
 That way, if the conversation doesn’t end in a complete resolution, there will be another witness to exactly what was said.